d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 See [releases](https://github.com/rsyncOSX/rcloneosx/releases) for download.

-## Xcode 10 and version 1.6.2 release candidate
+## Xcode 10, macOS Mojave and version 1.6.2 release candidate

-Released 19 September 2018
+Updated 24 September 2018.

-Xcode 10 is released with support for macOS Mojave and the new Dark Mode.
-Next release of RcloneOSX will be built by Xcode 10 and released shortly after macOS Mojave is released.
+MacOS Mojave is released and version 1.6.2 release candidate is built on the released macOS Mojave by Xcode 10.

-- compiled with support for Dark Mode in macOS Mojave
+- compiled on macOS Mojave official release by Xcode 10, supports Dark Mode
 - no logging, minimum or full logging enable/disable in user config
 - version 1.43.1 of rclone is released